viamrobotics/docs/docs/appendix/try-viam/rover-resources/rover-tutorial/_index.md

 To set the low voltage cutoff and reconnect voltage:

 1. Turn on the circuit using the switch.
-    The LED indicater should indicate a current voltage level of 14.8-16V depending on the battery charge status:
+    The LED indicator should indicate a current voltage level of 14.8-16V depending on the battery charge status:

     {{<imgproc src="appendix/try-viam/rover-resources/viam-rover-2/circuit-led.png" resize="300x" declaredimensions=true alt="LED with voltage level displayed on low voltage cutoff circuit" >}}